 Core Curriculum Emblem

-This emblem of the Core Curriculum of the College of Arts and Sciences reflects the A&S Core Curriculum Vision’s requirement that the core provide shared knowledge, develop essential skills, and inspire virtues to undergraduates.
+This emblem of the unified core curriculum of the College of Arts & Sciences was created by Virginia Green, associate professor of art at Baylor University.
+It reflects the A&S Core Curriculum Vision requirement that the core provide shared knowledge, develop essential skills, and inspire virtues to undergraduates.

 - Virtues.
-The outer circle list moral, intellectual, and spiritual virtues specified by the A&S Core Curriculum Vision: responsibility, integrity, rigor, patience, respect, faith, hope, love, justice, compassion and empathy.
+The outer circle lists moral, intellectual and spiritual virtues specified by the A&S Core Curriculum Vision: responsibility, integrity, rigor, patience, respect, faith, hope, love, justice, compassion, empathy and wisdom.